+Las Vegas roadways are dangerous for pedestrians.
+It seems there’s a story on the news every day about a pedestrian being hit while in a marked crosswalk.
 Pedestrian accidents are some of the greatest tragedies we see here at Claggett & Sykes Law Firm.
 Vulnerable pedestrians don’t stand a chance when going up against motor vehicles.
-Pedestrian accidents can easily cause bones fractures, internal bleeding, crush injuries, concussion, spinal cord injury, and death.
-In the bustling streets of Las Vegas, pedestrians are especially at risk.
-They must interact with vehicles day and night.
-If you or someone you love was recently injured while walking in Las Vegas, talk to our pedestrian accident attorneys right away.
+These accidents can cause bones fractures, internal bleeding, crush injuries, concussion, spinal cord injury, and death.

 Several safety initiatives are in the works to make Boulder Highway safer for pedestrians, including flashing traffic beacons, crosswalks at eight major intersections, and larger medians.
 While Boulder Highway is statistically the most dangerous area for pedestrians in Las Vegas, the reality is that any major roadway can be a fatal hazard for pedestrians.

 Pedestrians are at the highest risk for accident and injury:

 - Between intersections (mid-block)

 - When there’s no crosswalk

 - When linked to drug or alcohol impairment